Custom data

 - These objects should have two keys: a value key (containing the actual possible value for the custom data), and a label key (representing the textual description for this particular value).

-- The content type for the value key should correspond to the actual type of the custom data.
+- The content type for the value key should correspond to the custom data's actual type.
 For the label key, you should provide a string as content.

 Check out the code sample below for an example of how this feature can be used in practice.
 In this example, a remote call is made to a third-party server (usually a DMP or similar platform) that provides the list of available segments defined on the platform.
 It's important to note that this code is only used to build the selection interface for the Kameleoon end-user.